gdavidbutler/pthreadChannel/README.md

 A pluggable Store can be provided on a chanCreate call.
 If none is provided, a channel stores a single message.
-This is best (lowest Store latency) when the overhead of processing a message dominates the context switch overhead of transporting a message.
+This is best (lowest latency) when the cost of processing a message dominates the cost of a context switch.
-But as the processing overhead decreases toward the context switch overhead, Stores can drastically decrease context switching and increase throughput.
+But as the processing cost decreases toward the context switch cost, Stores can drastically decrease context switching.
-Therefore, a Store's size depends on how much Store latency can be tolerated in the quest for throughput.
+Therefore, a Store's size depends on how much latency can be tolerated in the quest for efficiency.

-A Channel FIFO store implementation is provided.
+A dynamic Channel FIFO store implementation is provided.
 When a context is created, a maximum size and an initial size are provided.
-The size the store allows beyond the initial size is adjusted:
+To balance latency and efficiency the size is adjusted by:
 * Before a Put, if the Store is empty and there are no waiting Getters, the size is decremented.
 * After a Put, if the Store is full and there are waiting Getters, the size is incremented.